ahamedbasha-n/be_well/README.md

 4. User Authentication (Login/Logout)
 5. Using Databases
 6. Integrate Payment Methods
-7. Add Apps for additional functionality and more...
+7. Add Apps for additional functionality and more.

 ## Show your support